Frequently Asked Questions

 May we come over on our boat?

 Absolutely…assuming you are able to set up docking, which can be in a little bit of short supply during the busy seasons.
 Contact the Freeport Marina at (843) 785-8242 to inquire about docking policies and charges.
-If they are unable to accomodate you, please us know and we will try to help identify another dock for your boat.
+If there is no availability, contact us directly for private dock options.

 Can we bring our car to Daufuskie Island?

-Only in very limited cases.
-For example, for large wedding events occasionally the wedding party will arrange to barge over a vehicle loaded with supplies for the wedding.
-For the most part, though, vacation guests leave their cars parked at their boat service's parking location, and then use a golf cart to get around here.
+For the most part, vacation guests leave their cars parked at their boat service's parking location, and then use a golf cart to get around here.
 Most of the resort areas on Daufuskie restrict the use of regular vehicles for residents and guests.

 What Are Check-In & Check-Out Times?